Multo (song): Composition and lyrics

 "Multo" is three minutes and fifty-seven seconds long.
 It was written by Cup of Joe's co-lead vocalist Raphaell Ridao and his older brother Redentor during the height of the COVID-19 pandemic.
 According to Ridao, the two were confined to a room and found it difficult to process their emotions after they both experienced losing someone, eventually turning to songwriting as a means of coping.
 Produced by Shadiel Chan and Jovel Rivera, the song served as an emotional release for both of them, expressing feelings of longing and sadness that had been difficult to confront.

 Musically, "Multo" is a synth-pop and pop rock ballad, described as melancholic by Elijah Pareño of Rolling Stone Philippines.
-It address themes of moving forward in life while being persistently affected by the memory of a past relationship, highlighting the process of accepting grief and confronting emotional pain.
+It addresses themes of moving forward in life while being persistently affected by the memory of a past relationship, highlighting the process of accepting grief and confronting emotional pain.
 The lyrics "Pasindi na ng ilaw" (lit.
 'Turn on the lights') and "Minumulto na 'ko ng damdamin ko" (lit.
 'I'm being haunted by my feelings') have been interpreted as a metaphor for the group's artistic evolution, reflecting a shift from a more playful image to a more introspective exploration of their musical identity.